 When Fujitsu went through their digital transformation driven by marketing technology, they called the project “Lighthouse”, because they were guiding the business to become more digital and customer led.

 8. Training is for life

 Post-implementation having a training program for skills development is a must.
 Consider budgeting a certain amount every year for personalised training, and documentation including on-demand videos.
-Organisations that are making considerable impact are allocating a budget of at least 2:1 software to services support.
-Currently the typical budget allocation ratio is 3:1 for first time implementors and this is too small.
+Organisations that make a considerable impact are allocating a budget of at least 2:1 software to services support.
+Currently the typical budget allocation ratio is 3:1 for first time implementors, and this is too small.
 Second and third time around they are more experienced and understand that they ned to allocate more budget on the adoption and skills surrounding the technology.

 9. Better to buy than build; self-development can be expensive.

 Your IT department may tell you that they can build you a martech or CRM system that has everything you need.
 But ask yourself the question, are you a business or a software house?
 It’s often considerably more expensive and will take way more time to develop a technology in-house than buy a platform off the shelf.

 10. Recognise that some marketing technology is more important than others

 For SMEs there are 4 must have technologies, and for the Enterprise there are perhaps 6 must haves.
 Don’t get distracted by the shiny marketing technologies that don’t provide real business impact or benefit.